wduquette/joe/mdbook/src/embedding/embedding.md

 - `installGlobalFunction()` to install a native function.
 - `installType()` to register a type proxy for a native type
 - `installScriptResource()` to load a Joe script from the project jar file.
-- `installScriptResource()` to load a Joe script from the project jar file.

 See the above link and `Joe`'s javadoc for details on how to create these various kinds of bindings.